-ArtReach of Red Wing is a 501(c)3 non-profit organizations whose mission is to provide access to the arts and the enrichment it brings.
-ArtReach’s primary focus is to provide meaningful experiences to those with limited access to the arts.
-We envision a community connected through the healing power of art, and strive to provide diverse art experiences for people of all ages and abilities in a comfortable and encouraging atmosphere.
+ArtReach of Red Wing is a 501(c)3 non-profit organizations whose mission is to promote creativity and provide quality visual arts opportunities to people of all ages and abilities.
+We envision a community connected through the healing power of art, and strive to provide diverse art experiences in a comfortable and encouraging atmosphere.

 ArtReach’s Core values:

-• We believe that creating art helps the artist discover something positive about themselves, and strive to make each experience meaningful and complete.
+- We believe that creating art helps the artist discover something positive about themselves.

-• We believe that creative art experiences are important for all members of our community, at all ages and stages of life.
+- We believe that creative art experiences are important and must be available for all members of our community.

 - Be Respectful!